 State Pension Age

 This is the earliest age you can receive the state basic pension.
-Since 2010, State Pension Age for women has gradually increased to be equalised with that for men and reached age 65 in November 2018.

 The State Pension Age increased to 66 for both men and women between December 2018 and October 2020.

 Under current legislation, the State Pension Age is due to rise to 67 between 2026 and 2028 and to 68 between 2044 and 2046.
 The Government published the results of its most recent State Pension Age Review in April 2023.
 No changes to the State Pension Age time timetable were announced.
 However, the Government will review the State Pension Age timetable again within the first two years of the next Parliament.